How to Pick the Best NYC Airport

 What is the closest airport to Manhattan?

 LaGuardia (LGA) is the closest airport to Manhattan.
 From Times Square, LaGuardia Airport is about 10 miles away.
-Don’t be fooled by the short distance. in rush hour traffic, it could take you an hour to get to!
-In perfect conditions, it should take between 20 and 30 minutes.
+Don’t be fooled by the short distance: in rush hour traffic, it could take you an hour!
+Without traffic, it’s 20-30 minutes.

 Are there any airports in Manhattan?